Last updated 1/16/2021

 You have three Regence BlueCross BlueShield medical plans to choose from, each with different deductible limits and premium costs.
 The plans are all PPOs, allowing visits to an in-network physician or healthcare provider of your choice without a requirement to first get a referral from your primary care physician.
 CompHealth pays a majority of the premium, while you pay only the employee contribution.

-We also offer dental and vision insurance, pet insurance, and a 401(k) plan through Fidelity Investments.
+We also offer dental and vision insurance, pet insurance, and a 401(k) plan through Fidelity Investments, with CompHealth matching 50 percent of the first 7 percent you contribute to the 401(k) plan.
 You will also receive company-paid basic life insurance of $50,000.

 Additional CompHealth benefits